tadas31/UEBuilder/README.md

-    "buildCrashReporter": false,                            // Should crash reporter be built "buildForDistribution": false,                          // Is build for distribution
+    "buildCrashReporter": false,                            // Should crash reporter be built "buildForDistribution": false,                          // Is build for distribution "buildUseZenStore": false,                              // Should zen store be used

     "additionalParams":                                     // Additional params OPTIONAL
     [